csiebler/csiebler.github.io/content/posts/analyzing-call-center-transcripts-azure-cognitive-search-powerbi.md

 ### Data Source creation

-First, let"s upload your transcripts to a new container on the Storage Account.
+First, let's upload your transcripts to a new container on the Storage Account.
 Once done, you can create a new data source in Cognitive Search.
 For this, update the credentials and container name in the following json document and use the VSCode Cognitive Search extension to create the data source.

 ![Update your data source settings](/images/transcripts_data_sources.png "Update your data source settings")